Chapter 8: Advanced Techniques

 - Assess your current standup using the health scorecard

-- Identify 1-2 improvements to try this week
+- Identify 1 to 2 improvements to try this week

 - Get team buy-in by sharing this guide